Search This Blog

 "How crazy were the things he did on that expedition?
 Why didn't he just take the flight back to Edmonton along with his birds after that incident?
 How many times had he narrowly escaped serious injury or death?
 He was too young to be scared too adventurous to be wise in those days.
 But somehow, some way, he survived in the Arctic and may other dangerous situations throughout his life with birds."

 The keeping of exotic waterfowl as a hobby has largely been in decline in recent years.
 Many professional breeders of ducks, geese, and swans have responded by opening their facilities up to the public as specialized zoos.
-Among the waterfowl parks in the United States, I would say that there are three that truly stand out - the Pinola Preserve in Louisiana, Livingston Ripley Waterfowl Conservancy in Connecticut, and Sylvan Heights Bird Park.
+Among the waterfowl collections in the United States, I would say that there are three that truly stand out - the Pinola Preserve in Louisiana (not open to the public), Livingston Ripley Waterfowl Conservancy in Connecticut, and Sylvan Heights Bird Park.
 The later, located in Scotland Neck, North Carolina, was founded - and is still led today - by one of the world's leading aviculturists, Mike Lubbock.

 More than just a series of adventure stories, The Waterfowl Man frames the quests into what they mean for waterfowl conservation.
 In one chapter detailing Lubbock's fieldwork in Spain, True describes how Lubbock spear-headed the initiative to reintroduce (through captive breeding) two vanished duck species to the marshes of Spain.
 Perhaps to remind his audiences of what is at stake if we are to fail in our responsibility to protect endangered species, True bookends his narrative with the tragic tale of the Atitlan grebe of Guatemala, a flightless waterbird that Lubbock hoped to save from extinction, but was unable to do because of a variety of factors, not least of all a civil war.
 The habitat of this unique bird was lost completely; had grebes been established and bred in captivity, there at least would have been hope for reestablishing them elsewhere.